Queensland Road Rules

 A person must not ride or lead an animal on a road if it is practicable to ride or lead the animal on a road-related area.

-A driver that is made aware of a restive horse must drive as near as practicable to the far left side of the road and stop their vehicle’s engine.
+A driver that is made aware of a restive horse must drive as near as practicable to the far-left side of the road and stop their vehicle’s engine.
 The driver must not move until they are sure their vehicle’s engine or its movement will not aggravate the horse.
+Read more on sharing the road with animals.